 We've helped thousands overcome their addiction to alcohol or drugs.

 In these last 15 years, our experience has gone from strength to strength.

 We can even arrange to assist with transport to the clinic (some extra charges do apply).

-Our medical team are ready to help you detox, comfortably.
+Our medical team can assist you to detox, safely, and comfortably.

-Our clinic team - many of them in recovery personally - are ready to get you started.
+Our clinic team are ready to help you get started.